truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 ![protocol-ne](/images/protocol-ne.jpg)

 When a is high, upgrades are very unsafe.
-However, everything changes when a is zero.
-Not only does the new equilibrium {3,1} dominate the old {0,0} one, but, by [forward induction](https://www.youtube.com/watch?v=3Ql3rP4L2T4), we can assume that, if Column Player bothers to propose a software update, he is avoiding the { Do Nothing, Attack } equilibrium.
+However, when a=zero, everything changes.
+Not only is the new equilibrium {3,1} a Pareto improvement over the old {0,0} one, but, by [forward induction](https://www.youtube.com/watch?v=3Ql3rP4L2T4), we can assume that, if Column Player bothers to propose a software update, he is avoiding the { Do Nothing, Attack } equilibrium.

 ### When is a=0 ?